 - intermittent peritoneal dialysis machine

 - any other equipment for the purpose of life support which a registered medical practitioner certifies is required for a person residing at your premises

 - On Friday, Saturday, Sunday, a public holiday or any day before a public holiday, or after 3pm any other day.

 - You have agreed to a payment plan for a bill that is less than $300.

 - You have an appointment with a community agency about EAPA (Energy Accounts Payment Assistance) vouchers, and you have advised your retailer of this appointment.

-Read more about disconnection and reconnection of an energy service.
+Read more about Disconnection and reconnection of an energy service (220 KB PDF).

 Ending your energy contract

 Switching energy retailers can help customers save money on their energy bills.